Looking for a Therapist in Austin?

 |Alleviate Depression||Discover Confidence||Reduce Stress & Anxiety|

 |Resolve Relationship Difficulties||Increase Life Satisfaction||Improve Interpersonal Skills|

 |Improve School or Job Performance||Develop a Peaceful Mindset||Strengthen Parenting Skills|

 Do You Need Therapy?

 In general, just about everyone could benefit from therapy at one time or another.
 However, pursuing therapy is important to consider if you are unhappy for much of the day for most days.
 Unhappiness can take on many forms besides sadness and depression.
-It can mean that you are frequently anxious, mad, stressed, detached, fearful, or apathetic.
-It is perfectly normal to feel these emotions some of the time – they are part of being human!
-But if you are feeling these emotions such that your overall sense of well-being is compromised, then you should consider therapy.
+It can mean that you are frequently anxious, angry, stressed, detached, fearful, or apathetic.
+It is perfectly normal to feel these emotions some of the time.
+They are part of being human!
+But if you or your child are feeling these emotions chronically or severely, then you should consider therapy.
 Importantly, therapy can also be beneficial to achieve personal growth or to address mild but nagging issues.